arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

 of a certain revision.
 In other words, installing the `emulator` package will always install the latest revision.
 Since revisions break things easily, the only way to introduce stability in this mess is to use a Docker image.
-Unfortunately, using Docker to run emulators is a so-so idea.
+Using Docker to run emulators is a great idea.
 It actually works, but instead of Host OS ↔ Emulator OS interaction there is a more complex one — Host OS ↔ Docker ↔ Emulator OS.
 This brings even more instability.
 As a bonus, there is a weird